History of Chris Paul in Timeline

 On September 10, 2011, Chris Paul married his college sweetheart, Jada Crawley.

-November 11, 2011: Appeared on Family Feud
+November 11, 2011: Appearance on Family Feud

-December 8, 2011: Lakers Trade Nullified
+December 8, 2011: Trade to Lakers Nullified

-On December 8, 2011, a three-team trade sending Chris Paul to the Los Angeles Lakers was agreed upon but nullified by the NBA, who owned the Hornets at the time.
+On December 8, 2011, the Hornets agreed to a three-team trade sending Chris Paul to the Lakers, but the NBA nullified the deal.

 2012: Olympics in London

-2012: Drafted Austin Rivers
+2012: Drafting Austin Rivers

-March 2, 2013: Wake Forest Retired Paul's Jersey
+March 2, 2013: Wake Forest Jersey Retired

-On March 2, 2013, Wake Forest retired Chris Paul's jersey, honoring his contributions to the university's basketball program.
+On March 2, 2013, Wake Forest retired Chris Paul's jersey.

-August 21, 2013: Elected President of the National Basketball Players Association
+August 21, 2013: Elected president of the National Basketball Players Association

-2013: Ranked Third-Best Player
+2013: Ranked as the Third-Best Player in the League

 In 2013, Chris Paul was ranked as the third-best player in the league by ESPN and Sports Illustrated.

-2013: Re-signed with Clippers
+2013: Re-signed with the Clippers

 Prior to the start of the 2013–14 season, Chris Paul re-signed with the Clippers for five years on a contract worth approximately $107 million.

-2014: Led NBA in Steals
+2014: Led NBA in Steals and Assists, Ranked as best point guard by ESPN

-2014: Key Figure in Banning Donald Sterling
+2014: Key figure in the banning of Donald Sterling

 2015: Led NBA in Assists